tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 * Financial assets management aided by robo advisors are expected to show an annual growth rate of 26.7% from 2020 to 2023; there is a forecast of CAD$23,500m by 2023.

-* Depending on how a robo advisor operates, for example, as portfolio manager or investment advisors, they need to register with the Investment Industry Regulatory Organization of Canada (IIROC) and follow suitability obligations like disclosing investing risks to their clients
+* Depending on how a robo advisor operates, for example, as a portfolio manager or investment advisors, they need to register with the Investment Industry Regulatory Organization of Canada (IIROC) and follow suitability obligations like disclosing investing risks to their clients

 * Wealthsimple.